 Rapid7 to Present at Upcoming Investor Conferences

 BOSTON, Nov.
-08, 2019 (GLOBE NEWSWIRE) -- Rapid7, Inc. (NASDAQ:RPD), a leading provider of security analytics and automation, today announced that management will be presenting at the Needham Security, Networking and Communications Conference in New York, NY on November 12, 2019 at 12:10 p.m., Eastern Time.
+13, 2019 (GLOBE NEWSWIRE) -- Rapid7, Inc. (NASDAQ:RPD), a leading provider of security analytics and automation, today announced that management will present at the following investor conferences.

+- The RBC Technology, Internet, Media and Telecommunications Conference in New York, NY.
+The presentation is scheduled for Wednesday, November 20, 2019 at 11:25 a.m.
+Eastern Time.

+- The Raymond James Technology Investors Conference in New York, NY.
+The presentation is scheduled for Tuesday, December 10, 2019 at 9:00 a.m.
+Eastern Time.

 The presentations will be webcast live, and replays will be available for a limited time under the "Events and Presentations" section on the Company's investor relations website at investors.rapid7.com.